35 Gimme Shelter

 ‘It can’t be the drains, ‘ she replied, ‘this place doesn’t have any.
 And there’s nothing to worry about.
 As you can see the canary’s still alive.’

-It didn’t have any table, cupboard or other articles that make life functional either.
+It didn’t have any table, cupboard or -come to that-any other articles that make life functional either.
 Nothing except for an old armchair and a rusty prehistoric fridge.
 She was in the habit when hungry of constantly returning to it in hopes that something new would have materialized.

 As I sat beside her in front of a blazing open fire I asked, ‘Wouldn’t you like to have some furniture?
 We can arrange to find you some.’